-\KU Leuven - University of Leuven, Faculty of Economics and Business, Research Centre for Regional Economics $^{\dagger}$ Ph.D.
+\KU Leuven - University of Leuven, Faculty of Economics and Business, Research Centre for Regional Economics †Ph.D.
 Fellow of the Research Foundation - Flanders (FWO)

-The authors would like to thank Jože Damijan, Jan De Loecker, Klaus Desmet, Geert Dhaene, Joep Konings, Sašo Polanec, Klaus Staal, David Stadelmann, Marvin Suesse, Angelos Theodorakopoulos, Jeroen Van den bosch, Stijn Vanormelingen and participants to the $32^{nd}$ annual congress of the European Economic Association, the VIVES Research Seminar, the Center of Excellence: Governments & Markets Seminar and the VIVES Workshop on the "Stability of Regions, Culture and Institutions" for valuable comments and suggestions on earlier versions of this paper.
+The authors thank Jože Damijan, Jan De Loecker, Klaus Desmet, Geert Dhaene, Joep Konings, Daniel Millimet, Sašo Polanec, Santanu Roy, Tim Salmon, Klaas Staal, David Stadelmann, Marvin Suesse, Angelos Theodorakopoulos, Jeroen Van den bosch, Stijn Vanormelingen and participants to the $32^{nd}$ annual congress of the European Economic Association in Lisbon, the Economics Seminar Series at Southern Methodist University, the VIVES Research Seminar, the Center of Excellence: Governments & Markets Seminar at the University of Leuven and the VIVES Workshop on the "Stability of Regions, Culture and Institutions" for valuable comments and suggestions on earlier versions of this paper.

-©2018 by the author(s).
+(C2018) by the author(s).
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit is given to the source.
 Discussion papers are circulated for discussion and comment purposes; they have not been peer-reviewed.